Developer Guide

 Add

-command that allows order history of a customer to be modified, to enhance flexibility of the application.
-To do that, we can addeditHistory
+editHistoryanddeleteHistorycommand that allows order history of a customer to be modified, to enhance flexibility of the application.
+To do that, we can addeditHistory/deleteHistorymethod insideOrderTracker, and call it from theexecuteineditHistory/deleteHistory. -

 Being able to export customer order history into csv file